gameblabla/CSE2/README.md

 * `-DFLAC_AUDIO=ON` - Enable support for FLAC music/SFX
 * `-DTRACKER_AUDIO=ON` - Enable support for .it, .xm, .mod, .s3m music/SFX
 * `-DPXTONE_AUDIO=ON` - Enable support for PxTone music/SFX (not to be confused with PixTone)
+* `-DSMOOTH_SPRITE_MOVEMENT=ON` - Enabled by default - Removes the grid that all sprites are locked to, allowing them to move smoothly at higher resolutions

 Then compile CSE2 with this command: